mohamedyd/awesome_resources/Design ML Systems.md

 	* Narrow context: no one has visibility into the entire process to optimize it
 * A solution to this dilemma is to allow data scientists to own the entire process end-to-end without having to worry about the infrastructure
     * What if I can tell the tool, "Here where I store my data (S3), here are the steps to run my code (featurization, modeling), here's where my code should run (EC2 instances, serverless stuff like AWS Batch, Functions, etc.), here's what my code needs to run at each step (dependencies)," and then this tool manages all the infrastructure stuff for the data scientist.
+* responsible AI:
+	* the practice of designing, developing, and deploying AI systems with good intention and sufficient awareness to empower users, engender trust, and ensure fair and positive impact to society.
+	* it consists of areas like fairness, privacy, transparency, and accountability.
+	* incorporating ethics principles into your modeling practices help organizations gain trust from customers.
+	* overlooking such principles can lead to incidents and failures ([AI incidents database](https://incidentdatabase.ai/))